Optimal and instance-dependent guarantees for Markovian linear stochastic approximation: Introduction

-Stochastic approximation methods, dating back to the seminal work of Robbins and Monro~\cite{robbins1951stochastic}, are standard iterative procedures for using data to approximately compute $\theta$.
+Stochastic approximation (SA) methods, dating back to the seminal work of Robbins and Monro~\cite{robbins1951stochastic}, are standard iterative procedures for using data to approximately compute $\theta$.
 These algorithms proceed in a streaming fashion: upon receiving each data point, an incremental update is made and the (averaged or) final iterate is returned in a single pass.
 In this way, each iteration of stochastic approximation incurs only mild computational and storage costs.
 Given these attractive computational properties, it is natural to ask if there are SA methods that also enjoy optimal statistical performance.
+To motivate the SA updates, we could start by considering a stochastic version of the fixed-point iteration to solve equation~\eqref{EqnFixedPoint}

+With the randomness of the observations $(\Lmat_{t + 1}, \bvec_{t + 1})$, the iterates will fluctuate at a constant order, and may not converge.
+In order to stabilize the stochastic fixed-point iteration, a stepsize $\stepsize \in (0, 1)$ may be introduced, leading to the canonical SA updates.

 In this paper, we analyze the SA procedure based on the updates

 Equation~\eqref{eq:lsa-iterates} describes a standard stochastic approximation update with constant stepsize $\stepsize > 0$, whereas equation~\eqref{eq:lsa-average} corresponds to an application of the Polyak--Ruppert averaging procedure~\cite{polyak1992acceleration,ruppert1988efficient} to the iterates, with burn-in period $\numburn$.
 When each matrix observation $\Lmat_{t + 1}$ has a constant rank independent of the dimension $\usedim$---as is the case for temporal difference learning methods in reinforcement learning (see Section~\ref{subsec:examples})---the SA method~\eqref{eq:lsa} can be implemented with $\order{\usedim}$ computational and storage cost per iteration.